google/WebFundamentals/src/content/en/updates/posts/2015/11/app-shell.markdown

 On repeat visits, this allows you to get **meaningful pixels** on the screen without the network, even if your content eventually comes from there.
 Think of it as displaying regions of the screen where toolbars and cards will eventually be populated very quickly and then loading in the rest of the content **progressively**.

-## What is the performance impact of this architecture?
+## What is the Performance Impact of this Architecture?

 To test this architecture on real devices, we’ve run our [application shell sample](https://github.com/GoogleChrome/application-shell/) on [WebPageTest.org](http://www.webpagetest.org/) and shown the results below.